hapax/hapax.github.io/assets/simple-physics.md

 But here's the rub: if I'm wrong by three quarters, l'll be off by a factor of $8 \approx 10$, a whole order of magnitude!
-If you want a well-defined order of magnitude estimate, back away slowly from the probability and stick to estimating the number of quarters in a fistful.
+If you want a well-defined order of magnitude estimate, back away slowly from exponentials.
+(In this case, though, it seems reasonable to Fermi estimate $n$.)

 ---